Family Poverty

 RACE/ETHNICITY DETAIL

-Percentage of Families Living in Poverty by Race/Ethnicity in San Bernardino County, 2019
+Distribution of Families Living in Poverty and Population of Families by Race in San Bernardino County, 2023

 Source: U.S. Census Bureau, American Community Survey, 1-Year Estimates (Table S1702)